 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and the bottle after "EXP": The expiry date refers to the last day of that month.
+Do not use this medicine after the expiry date, which is stated on the blister and carton after "EXP": The expiry date refers to the last day of that month.